Warwick's Admission Statement

 4.6 Contextual data

-The University of Warwick is committed to making a high-quality and challenging university education available to those who are capable of benefiting from it, as outlined in the Universities Access Agreement as approved by OFFA (the Office for Fair Access).
+The University of Warwick is committed to making a high-quality and challenging university education available to those who are capable of benefiting from it, as outlined in our Access and Participation Plan as approved by the Office for Students.
 Our recruitment and application processes are designed to support students with the potential to succeed at the University and we are committed to ensuring that every application is treated fairly and judged on its merits.
+Our approach considers educational and individual context in our offer making to provide a rounded understanding of academic potential and achievement, and ensure we consider talented applicants from all backgrounds.

-c) The applicant attended a school with above the national average entitlement/eligibility to Free School Meals
+b) The applicant completed their Key Stage 4 qualifications at a school with above the national average entitlement/eligibility to Free School Meals

-d) The applicant lives in a low participation neighbourhood (POLAR 3, quintile 1) or an area which has a high level of deprivation (Index of Multiple Deprivation, 0-20%).
+c) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015 [IMD], 0-20%).

 Those students in administrative areas of the UK which do not collect this data will be flagged for the IMD data in the first instance and a decision made on a contextual offer based on individual circumstance.